 The 50-inch version has a less bright screen and just a regular speaker setup, so is not such good value in the same way, though remains a really strong option compared to the competition.
 But it's the big-screen sizes where this model really excels.

-It's obviously not quite as capable as QN85A for awesomely precise contrast control, but it's also massively cheaper than its fancier sibling, and when compared to the other sets you'll find at the same size and the same price, the Q80A is an absolute winner.
+Lacking the next-gen Neo QLED tech, it's obviously not quite as capable as QN85A for awesomely precise contrast control, but it's also massively cheaper than its fancier sibling, and when compared to the other sets you'll find at the same size and the same price, the Q80A is an absolute winner.
 Everything about it is so clearly premium, from its design to its pictures to its smart TV platform – we think it walks the line between Samsung cheaper models and its more expensive fantastically well.
+And you still get HDMI 2.1 support for gaming.

 The end result is colours that really pop, but without such deep black levels as the Q80A provides.
 4K detail is plentiful, and upscaling from HD to 4K is handled really well, though it's not quite as strong for motion clarity or upscaling from SD as the Q80A.